-Dr. Intondi, Associate Professor of History, has published a book entitled "African Americans Against the Bomb" which deals with "Nuclear Weapons, Colonialism, and the Black Freedom Movement".
+Dr. Intondi, Associate Professor of History published a book entitled "African Americans Against the Bomb" which deals with "Nuclear Weapons, Colonialism, and the Black Freedom Movement".
 Dr. Intondi in conjunction with Dr. Margaret B. Vincent, Assistant Professor of Sociology, the VP/Provost Office and the Humanities Area coordinated numerous events in reference to the 10-year anniversary of Hurricane Katrina.

 Professor Karl Smith

 Professor Karl Smith, Professor of Political Science and the faculty advisor to the International and Political Studies Association.
-Under the leadership of Professor Smith, nine students from the Takoma Park/Silver Spring campus participated at a Model UN Security Council hosted by the Osgood Center for International Studies.
-The students represented 5 of the 15 countries at the actual Security Council.
-Several students won an award for best position papers and honorable mention for best delegation.
+Under the leadership of Professor Smith a Model UN Team will be formed at Takoma Park/Silver Spring campus.
+Several students last year participated in the Model UN Council and won an award for best position papers and honorable mention for best delegation.